 Round plastic ducting has the greatest airflow performance but can be more difficult to conceal, whereas flat channel duct can be concealed within voids and flush fit, but has a lower airflow rate.
-The acceptable temperature ranges are from a minimum of -15 to a maximum of 60 degrees Celsius.
-It is usually made from a PVC Polystyrene, and is less prone to corrosion than metal ducting, as condensation trapped within a duct run can corrode metal ducts over time.
-Condensation traps placed within a duct run will reduce the overall moisture level.

 Installing Pipes and channel lengths can be achieved with push-fit connections, as they are “female” and will accept male connecting parts such as bends or reducers.
 If your pipe or flat channel needs to be cut, use a hacksaw and then rub down the cut point with coarse sandpaper.
 Duct tape or sealant can then be used for an airtight finish.
+Self-tapping screws should be used to secure into place.

 Round ducting has the highest airflow performance and is recommended for most applications where possible.
 Its main purposes are for long ducting runs, whole-house ventilation systems, bathroom, toilet and utility room extract fan venting.
 Sizes are available from 100mm, 300mm, 500mm and 600mm diameters, with sizes between these dimensions also available.
 Both round and flat ducting have smooth inner surfaces to reduce air resistance and noise.